-(The ESO Leadership Office is in the Student Leadership Suite, on the First Floor of Crooker Center)
+(The ESO Leadership Office is located in the Student Activities Suite, on the First Floor of Crooker Center)

-- Campus Activities Board (CAB) (cab@stthom.edu) Responsible for planning events and entertainment activities on campus.
-The goal of CAB is to enhance student experience by building community and student engagement.
-CAB organizes events such as Neewollah (UST's annual Halloween bash), Celts Got Talent, Spring Formal and more.
-CAB provides opportunities for involvement on campus. - Campus Community (community@stthom.edu) Coordinates activities for under-represented student populations on campus through both large-scale events and small programs.
-Their events enhance the cultural experience for all students with activities celebrating Hispanic Heritage Month, Women's History Month, Black History Month, Lunar New Year, First Generation Students, among many others.

-- Campus Initiatives (ci@stthom.edu) Coordinates sustainability efforts on campus, leads student activities to increase school spirit and creates and executes various other University wide initiatives.
-Events hosted by this group include tailgates, recycling Fridays, and opportunities to grow school spirit are open to all students. - Student Body President (studentbodypresident@stthom.edu) Serves as the chief executive officer of the Executive Student Organizations, which is made up of Student Government Assoication, Campus Activities Board, Campus Community, Campus Initiatives, Treasury Board, Registered Student Organizations, and Celt Sports Association.
-The Student Body President is charged with hosting public forums, cultivating awareness of student needs and concerns to administration, and promoting and supporting student events and activities. - Student Government (sga@stthom.edu) Represents the opinions of the undergraduate student body and provides a channel for communication between the student body and the greater University community.
+- Camus Activities Board (CAB) (cab@stthom.edu) Responsible for planning events and entertainment activities on campus.
+The goal of CAB is to enhance the student experience by building community and student engagement.
+CAB organizes events such as Neewollah (UST's annual Halloween bash), Welcome Back BINGO, Celts Got Talent, Geaux Celts Crawfish Boil, Spring Formal and more.
+CAB provides opportunities for involvement on campus.
+Apply to be a CAB intern today! - Campus Community (community@stthom.edu) Coordinates activities for under-represented student populations on campus through both large-scale events and small programs.
+Their events enhance the cultural experience for all students with activities celebrating Hispanic Heritage Month, Women's History Month, Black History Month, Lunar New Year, First Generation Students, among many others. - Campus Initiatives (ci@stthom.edu) Coordinates sustainability efforts on campus, leads student activities to increase school spirit, and creates and executes various other University wide initiatives.
+Events hosted by this group include tailgates, recycling Fridays, and volunteer opportunities that are open to all students. - Student Body President (studentbodypresident@stthom.edu) Serves as the chief executive officer of the Executive Student Organizations, which is made up of Senate, Campus Activities Board, Campus Community, Campus Initiatives, and Treasury.
+The Student Body President is charged with hosting public forums, cultivating awareness of student needs and concerns to administration, and promoting and supporting student events and activities. - Student Government (senate@stthom.edu) Represents the opinions of the undergraduate student body and provides a channel for communication between the student body and the greater University community.
 It also provides a forum for the expression of student views and interests.
+Meetings are held in the COC room on the second floor of Crooker Center.
 All students are invited and welcome to attend Senate meetings. - Treasury (treasury@stthom.edu) Responsible for the allocations of student activity fee funds to the various ESOs, student organizations, and student groups. - Registered Student Organization (RSO) (rso@stthom.edu) An independent student organization created for the purpose of fostering intra- and inter- club interests.
 It is comprised of designated representatives from each student club and organization.
 The RSO encourages and supports the creation of new student clubs on campus and promotes club interaction, club development and student participation in academics and social activities.
 It provides student clubs the support necessary for the coordination and fulfillment of their constitutional objectives.
-The RSO office is located on the first floor of Crooker Center, in the Student Leadership Suite.
-Refer to stthom.edu/student activities to see a complete list of Registered Student Organizations. - Celt Sports Association (CSA) (csa@stthom.edu) Oversees the various intramurals and recreational trips on campus.
+The RSO office is located on the first floor of Crooker Center, in the Student Activities Suite.
+Refer to stthom.edu/studentactivities see a complete list of Registered Student Organizations. - Club Sports Association (CSA) (ustclubsports@stthom.edu) Oversees the various recreational sport clubs, intramurals and recreational trips on campus.
 The CSA Leadership Team assists in the planning, scheduling, and promotion of practices and competitions within the CSA.
+The CSA Leadership can be found on the first floor of the Jerabeck Activity and Athletic Complex (JAAC).
+Refer to stthom.edu/studentactivities to see a complete list of active Club Sports.